 The Adjutant General

 When Cabanatuan was opened, Ray was sent there.
 He actually was fat compared to the other POWs.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.

 In July 1942, while he was a POW in Cabanatuan, his family received a second letter from the War Department.
 The following is an excerpt from the letter.